 Though the bulk of your educational expenses are considered qualified, there are an additional number of unqualified costs associated with studying abroad.
 The following costs are not considered qualified, and they can be quite expensive for students studying abroad:

 - Travel to and from your educational institution, including air travel, train tickets, cab fare and public transportation

 - Sports and activity fees that are not part of the basic curriculum

 - Health insurance and medical costs

 - Foreign transaction fees

-It's also important to remember that you must be at least a half-time student in order to be able to use your 529 money penalty-free for qualified expenses.
-This means that if you decide to stay in your host country over summer break without taking any classes, you likely cannot use your 529 funds to pay for room and board, even if those were qualified expenses during the academic year.
+If you decide to stay in your host country over summer break without taking any classes, you likely cannot use your 529 funds to pay for room and board, even if those were qualified expenses during the academic year.

 Getting Started With a 529 College Savings Plan

 Setting money aside is one way to help prepare for your or your child's future education.
 With 529 plans, you can also enjoy tax-advantaged growth and withdrawals for qualified education expenses, even if the student in question hopes to study outside the U.S. To learn more about opening a 529 college savings plan, consider speaking with a registered financial representative.